 Disposing of Car Seats

 Safe Kids Wisconsin's goal is to keep old, expired or damaged seats from being re-used.
-Due to low demand with recycling collection facilities, WE NO LONGER TAKE CAR SEATS to recycle.
+Due to changes with recycling collection facilities, WE NO LONGER TAKE CAR SEATS to recycle.
 Watch our video to learn more.

 If you are looking to get rid old seats:

 - Check the owner’s manual to see if any directions are offered.